 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
 Professing to be wise, they became fools . . .
 Romans 1:21-22 (NASB)

 Stop and consider.
 In which group are you?
 Are you like those who were invited to the great banquet in the kingdom but did not go or are you like the “poor, crippled, blind, and lame” who went to the banquet”?
-If you are not in sorrow over your sins and do not want your sins forgiven through Jesus Christ in order to go heaven, then you are like the men who did not go to the banquet.
+If you are not interested in Christ or not in sorrow over your sins and do not care if your sins are forgiven through Jesus Christ, then you are like the men who did not go to the banquet.
+They were too busy doing other things!
 But if you are in sorrow over your sins, believe that Jesus Christ died and was resurrected so you can be forgiven, and you want your sins to be forgiven, then you are like the “poor and crippled and blind and lame” who went to the banquet.
 The “poor and crippled and blind and lame” symbolize those who know they have need and rejoice that they have an invitation to go to the banquet.
 Which are you?
 If you want your sins forgiven, then tell God that you are a sinner and ask to be forgiven, and yield yourself to Him.

 1. The phrase eat bread refers to a meal that the people share.
 The phrase also implies that bread was a major part of a Jewish meal in Jesus’ day.
 For example, when Christ taught the disciples how to pray, He told them to pray for their daily bread (Matthew 6:11).
 He did not limit the request to just bread but to foods in general.
 In Matthew 7:9 Jesus used the illustration of a son asking for a loaf of bread.
 That is, the child wanted something to eat.
 We must remember that they did not have refrigerators to keep meat from spoiling in Jesus’ time.
 At the time that Jesus fed four thousand people (Matthew 15:32-37; Mark 8:1-10), one of the disciples was concerned as to how to feed so many people.
 Then Jesus asked how many loaves of bread did they have.
 Bread was the major part of their diet.
 The disciples replied that they had seven loaves of bread and a few small fish.
 There were fewer fish than bread.
 At the feeding of the five thousand (Matthew 14:13-21; Mark 6:33-44; Luke 9:12-17; John 6:1-14), fish were included as well as bread.
 Various meats such as fish and lamb were included in meals (John 21:9).
 Bread was consistently used as a synonym for a meal (Mark 3:20; Luke 15:17; John 6:31-35).
 In Matthew 15:2 we are told that they washed their hands ceremonially before eating bread (Mark 7:2-5; Luke 11:38).
 Bread was the major part of their diet and it was also a synonym for a meal.